 The IANZ Drinking-Water Testing Laboratory accreditation programme is a specific industry sector scheme operated for Taumata Arowai, the water services regulator established by the Water Services Act 2021.

 To demonstrate compliance with the Drinking-Water Standards for New Zealand 2005 (Revised 2018), water suppliers need to monitor the quality of the drinking-water they supply by taking water samples and having them analysed.
 Taumata Arowai requires all such testing to be performed by laboratories that have appropriate skills and quality assurance procedures.
 These laboratories, each with a specified list of tests, are recorded in Taumata Arowai Public Register, Hinekorako.
 IANZ manages the scopes listed in the public register on behalf of Tautmata Arowai.

 Laboratories will be listed in Hinekorako once they have been assessed and demonstrate compliance with either:

 - ISO/IEC 17025 General Requirements for the competence of testing and calibration laboratories, and associated specific or supplementary technical criteria i.e. fully IANZ accredited laboratories, or

-Fee Schedules can be found at the bottom of the 'Get accredited' page.
+A Fee Schedule can be found under the Forms section of this page.

 Tests of water for any other purpose are outside the scope of this programme.
 Accreditation for such tests can be sought under the IANZ Chemical Testing and/or Biological Testing Programmes.